Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 2: Character Creation
 Before you can begin playing a game of Story Shaper, you have to know who (or what) the persona you’re taking control of actually is, what they can do, and what they struggle with.
-You should also flesh that character out, make them a person, a someone who belongs in an epic tale (or perhaps an UN-epic tale, depending on the sort of game you’re trying to play).
+You should also flesh that character out, make them a person, a someone who belongs in an interesting story.
 In this section, we will go through the steps of building characters.

 The focus will be on how the character is represented in rules.
-This is because the act of fleshing out a character in the context of how that person fits into the world, what the character looks like, the characters motivations and fears, and similar details should be an exercise mostly taken between the Arbiter and the player.
+Fleshing out a character in the context of how that person fits into the world, what the character looks like, the characters motivations and fears, and similar details should be an exercise mostly taken between the Arbiter and the player.

 ## Step 1: Attributes
 Each character’s general characteristics are represented by their “Attributes.”
 These are numbers that broadly represent the character’s capabilities.
 These add directly to at least two other secondary statistics and are added in when making certain skill checks (more on both of these subjects later).